KM3NeT/km3io/README.rst

     "vec Trk", "mc_trks", "MC: list of MC truth tracks" "string", "comment", "user can use this as he/she likes" "int", "index", "user can use this as he/she likes"

+.. csv-table:: hits keys definitions and units
+   :header: "type", "name", "definition"
+   :widths: 20, 20, 80

+    "int", "id", "hit id"
+    "int", "dom_id", "module identifier from the data (unique in the detector)" "unsigned int", "channel_id", "PMT channel id {0,1, .., 31} local to module" "unsigned int", "tdc", "hit tdc (=time in ns)" "unsigned int", "tot", "tot value as stored in raw data (int for pyroot)" "int", "trig", "non-zero if the hit is a trigger hit" "int", "pmt_id", "global PMT identifier as found in evt files" "double", "t", "hit time (from calibration or MC truth)" "double", "a", "hit amplitude (in p.e.)"
+    "vec", "pos", "hit position"
+    "vec", "dir", "hit direction i.e. direction of the PMT" "double", "pure_t", "photon time before pmt simultion (MC only)" "double", "pure_a", "amptitude before pmt simution (MC only)" "int", "type", "particle type or parametrisation used for hit (mc only)" "int", "origin", "track id of the track that created this hit" "unsigned", "pattern_flags", "some number that you can use to flag the hit"

 DAQ files reader